 For runs that make you feel as if you’re zooming down into Lake Tahoe, head for this low-key charmer on the lake’s southwestern shores.
 Wide-open groomers like Rainbow Ridge head straight for Tahoe’s signature blue waters.
 “Rainbow Ridge is popular because of its beginner terrain for the whole family,” says Missy Frey, spokesperson for the resort.
 “On a sunny day, you can have crystal-clear views of both north and south shores of the lake.”
 And if you’re taking a breather halfway down, look in the opposite direction—back up the slope—for unforgettable views of the signature peak on Lake Tahoe’s western shore, 9,735-foot Mount Tallac.

 See the Sierra’s big kahunas

 To get better views of California’s highest peaks than you'll find here, you’d probably need to hire a helicopter.
 Mammoth Mountain resort sits in the heart of the big boys of the Sierra Nevada range, and a trip to the summit—with or without skis or boards—is all you need for incredible views.
 Ride the gondola (from Mammoth’s main lodge) to the 11,053-foot summit.
 Take a few minutes to visit the Eleven53 Interpretive Center, where diagrams show you what you’re looking at.
 (Tallest of the bunch is 14,505-foot Mount Whitney, to the south—the highest peak in the Lower 48.)
-While peaks flank the resort to the north, west and south, views to the east showcase the broad Owens Valley and the almost undiscovered White Mountains (some topping out over 14,000 feet), just west of the Nevada border.
+While peaks flank the resort to the north, west, and south, views to the east showcase the broad Owens Valley and the almost undiscovered White Mountains (some topping out at over 14,000 feet), just west of the Nevada border.